4383/apophenia/README.md

   --metadata_path /tmp/results.json
 ```

-And use data in a RAG (python snippet example):
+And use generated data in a RAG (python snippet example):

 ```python
 import faiss